textpattern/textpattern-toolbelt/README.md

 git branch -d release-x.y.z
 ```

-You might have to use `-D` switch if the branch deletion complains it's 'unmerged': that's because we just modified it ready for returning to `dev`.
+You might have to use `-D` switch if the branch deletion complains it's 'unmerged'.
+That's because we just modified it ready for returning to `dev`.
 It depends if the release branch was pushed upstream or not.
 If so:

 ```bash
 git push origin --delete release-x.y.z
 ```

-If you've just released a feature branch (i.e. patch, not minor/major dev release) then there'll be the old `vx.y.z` branch on your local and remote servers.
+If you've just released a feature branch (i.e. patch, not minor/major dev release) then there will be the old `vx.y.z` branch on your local and remote servers.
 Once you're absolutely sure that the merge back to dev from `release-x.y.z` has completed and pushed to the server successfully, you can remove your local and remote `vx.y.z` branches:

 ```bash
 git branch -d vx.y.z